Calebio/Personal-Notes/Azure/az-104-notes.md

   - Activity = Action (management-plane operations)

+- The alert state is manually set by the user and does not have any automated logic behind it.
+The alert state can be either New, Acknowledged, or Closed.

 - When using Powershell cmdlet for ARM deployment You can use the -TemplateUri parameter to specify a web-based location, such as GitHub or an Azure Blob Storage account.
 You can use `-Templatefile` to specify a local file.
 You can use `-TemplateSpecId` to specify a template that was save to Azure as a template spec.